peter-job/flask-angular-mysql-demo/README.md

 Run the command `Dev Containers: Reopen in Container` from the command palette (Cmd+Shift+P or Ctrl+Shift+P)

 This will open a new development environment for VS Code in a container.
+It might take a few minutes to build the first time.

+> [!TIP]
-If you don't see this option, make sure you have the Dev Containers extension installed.
+> If you don't see this option, make sure you have the Dev Containers extension installed.

 ### Local development commands